watsonshih/ntust_5G_slicing_eMBB/README.md

 ### 6.3.
 Interpretation of Results: "Baseline-Competing" vs. "Slicing-Competing"

-This experiment focused on comparing the performance of two UEs with differing traffic demands under two competitive network conditions: one where both UEs operated under a shared default network policy ("Baseline-Competing"), and another where each UE was assigned to a logically distinct S-NSSAI ("Slicing-Competing").
+This experiment focused on comparing the performance of two UEs with differing traffic demands under two competitive network conditions: "Baseline-Competing" (both UEs operated under a shared default network policy) and "Slicing-Competing" (each UE was assigned to a logically distinct S-NSSAI).

 * **Throughput and Jitter Performance**:
-    * For both UE1 (High-Traffic profile) and UE2 (Medium-Traffic profile), there were **no statistically significant differences in average throughput or jitter** when comparing the "Baseline-Competing" scenario to the "Slicing-Competing" scenario.
+    * For both UE1 (High-Traffic/High-Slice) and UE2 (Medium-Traffic/Medium-Slice), there were **no statistically significant differences in average throughput or jitter** when comparing the "Baseline-Competing" scenario to the "Slicing-Competing" scenario.
     * Both UEs consistently achieved their target iperf3 throughput rates (approx. 150 Mbps for UE1, approx. 40 Mbps for UE2) in both competitive setups, with 0% packet loss.
-    * This indicates that under the tested load conditions and with the existing UPF capabilities, the logical separation provided by S-NSSAIs did not translate into a measurable improvement or degradation in terms of achieved throughput or jitter for either UE profile compared to a shared policy environment.
+    * This suggests that, under the tested load conditions and with the existing UPF capabilities, the logical separation provided by S-NSSAIs did not translate into a measurable improvement or degradation in these KPIs compared to a shared policy environment.

 * **Latency (RTT) Performance**:
     * **UE1 (High-Traffic/High-Slice)**: No statistically significant differences were observed in average RTT or 95th percentile RTT between the Baseline-Competing and Slicing-Competing scenarios.
     * **UE2 (Medium-Traffic/Medium-Slice)**:
         * A **statistically significant difference was found in average RTT** (p=0.0420).
 In the "Slicing-Competing" scenario, UE2's average RTT was slightly higher (0.0266 ms) compared to the "Baseline-Competing" scenario (0.0254 ms).
         * The 95th percentile RTT for UE2 did not show a statistically significant difference between the two competitive scenarios (p=0.5296).
     * The slight but statistically significant increase in average RTT for UE2 when specific slicing was applied (compared to baseline competition) suggests that the process of policy application or traffic handling for distinct slices might have introduced a minor additional latency for the medium slice in the competing environment.
-However, given that the 95th percentile RTT was not significantly different and the absolute difference in averages is very small (0.0012 ms), the practical impact of this specific finding on user experience might be negligible in this simulated setup.
+However, given the extremely small absolute difference (0.0012 ms) and the lack of significant change in the 95th percentile RTT, the practical impact of this specific finding on user experience might be negligible in this highly optimized local simulation environment.

 * **Overall Impact of Slicing under Contention**:
-    * The results suggest that, for most KPIs measured (throughput, jitter, 95p RTT, and UE1's average RTT), **configuring distinct S-NSSAIs ("Slicing-Competing") did not demonstrate a clear performance advantage or improved isolation over a shared policy environment ("Baseline-Competing")** for either the high-bandwidth or medium-bandwidth UE under the tested conditions.
-    * The only statistically significant degradation when moving from "Baseline-Competing" to "Slicing-Competing" was a very small increase in the average RTT for UE2.
+    The results indicate that, for most KPIs measured (throughput, jitter, 95p RTT, and UE1's average RTT), **configuring distinct S-NSSAIs ("Slicing-Competing") did not demonstrate a clear performance advantage or improved isolation over a shared policy environment ("Baseline-Competing")** for either UE profile under the tested conditions.
+The only statistically significant difference observed was a marginal increase in average RTT for the medium-traffic UE (UE2) when specific slicing policies were active during contention, which is unlikely to be perceptually significant.
-    * This implies that when the network is not severely congested to the point of inducing packet loss or drastic throughput drops, the benefits of logical-only slicing (without strong data plane enforcement) may be limited.
-In such scenarios, the overhead of managing distinct slice policies might even introduce marginal latency increases for some traffic, although this requires careful interpretation given the very low absolute latency values.

 ## 7. Known Limitations